 Annual Meeting/Lunch Tuesday, November 8 11:00 Nichols Board of Trustees Suite

-Lecture/Lunch Introduction to the Reinstalled Renaissance and Medieval Galleries at the Art Institute Tuesday, December 13 11:00 Nichols Board of Trustees Suite Jonathan Tavares, associate curator of arms and armor, The Art Institute of Chicago
+Lecture/Lunch Introduction to The Deering Family Galleries of Medieval and Renaissance Arms and Armor Tuesday, December 13 11:00 Nichols Board of Trustees Suite Jonathan Tavares, associate curator of arms and armor, The Art Institute of Chicago

 Lecture/Lunch The Folk Art Collection of Elie Nadelman: Making it Modern Tuesday, January 10 11:00 Nichols Board of Trustees Suite Margi Hofer, vice president and director, New York Historical Society, New York